erikvlcak/tic-tac-toe/README.md

 - Highlight winning tripple (if possible) and display a message about end result.
 - In game against computer, you always start firts.
 Computer moves are semi-random (always chooses only from remaining empty spots, although only at random).

+Main goals:
+- Use CSS Grid and Flexbox efficiently
+- Use Factory functions and Module pattern efficiently
+- Code with no global variables